naomiEve/hime/README.md

    return new ActionResult
    {
         Code = 403,
-        Content = "Go away.
-You weren't supposed to be here."
+        Content = Encoding.UTF8.GetBytes("Go away.
+You weren't supposed to be here.")
    };
 }
 ```